gavinbunney/terraform-provider-kubectl/README.md

 ### Load Kubernetes Manifests from file

-This provider also provides a `data` resource `kubectl_filename_list` to enable ease of working with directories of kubernetes manifests.
+This provider provides a `data` resource `kubectl_filename_list` to enable ease of working with directories of kubernetes manifests.

 ```hcl
 data "kubectl_filename_list" "manifests" {